Office 365 Encryption with Azure Information Protection

 Once this is done, you will be able to use AIP’s Client application to tag messages for right’s management in Outlook.
 There will also be new buttons and options in Outlook Web App that will allow you to encrypt messages.
 However, the simplest method for encrypting messages is to use an Exchange Online Transport Rule to automatically encrypt messages.

-Create Rules to Encrypt Messages
+3. Create Transport Rules to Encrypt Messages

 Once OME is activated, you can encrypt messages using the built in Rights Management tools, but it’s much easier to use specific criteria encrypt automatically.
 Follow these steps:

 - Open the Exchange Online Admin Portal